-Extended Data Figure 1 Design of interface point mutations in S. cerevisiae Gsp1. a-f, Structures of Ran/Gsp1 in different binding conformations.
+Extended Data Figure 1 Design of interface point mutations in S. cerevisiae Gsp1.
+Interface core, rim, and support positions are defined as in{Levy, 2010, p00824} (see Methods) and provided in Supplementary File 1 Table 2. a-f, Structures of Ran/Gsp1 in different binding conformations.
 Mutated Gsp1 residues are shown as spheres.
 Interface residues are coloured by the type of partner protein: a, Srm1 (GEF) interface core (dark teal) and interface rim and support (light teal) PDB ID: 1i2m; b, Rna1 (GAP) interface core (dark orange) and interface rim and support (light orange) PDB ID: 1k5d; c, Ntf2 interface core (dark purple) and interface rim and support (light purple) PDB ID: 1a2k; d, Residues that are in both the core of the Yrb1 and Yrb2 interfaces (dark yellow), and in only one of the two interfaces (light yellow) PDB ID: 1k5d; e, Srp1 interface core (dark pink) and interface rim and support (light pink) PDB ID: 1wa5; f, Residues that are in the core of more than four (dark green), two to three (green) and one (light green) karyopherin interface.
 Karyopherins are: Kap95, Crm1, Los1, Kap104, Msn5, Cse1, Mtr10.
 PDB ID: 2bku g, Location of Gsp1 residues in partner interfaces.
-Interface positions (core, rim/support) were defined by the difference in relative surface accessible surface area (ΔrASA) between monomer and complex, as previously described{Levy, 2010, p00824} (Supplementary File 1 Table 2).
 Residues within 5 Å of the nucleotide, in the canonical P-loop, or in the switch I or II regions are indicated and were not mutated.
 Chosen Gsp1 point mutation substitutions are provided in Supplementary File 1 Table 3.